Buying a Violin Checklist or How to Buy a Violin: Beginners Guide

 2. You can just try and see how playing a violin feels

-You might not be sure about your choice (or your child about their choice) to start playing the violin and you want to test the waters.
-Instead of purchasing outright, this might be a good alternative to see if you do like playing the violin.
+You might not be sure about your choice to start playing the violin, and you want to test the waters with this.
+It’s a good idea to buy it outright instead of relying on financing or renting it.

 3. No need to search for the right instrument